 Homeschooling allows freedom and flexibility to seek regular professional help from Therapists and Practitioners without constantly removing them from the classroom for scheduled visits.

 Benefits for the parent.
-Homeschool gives parents the opportunity to tailor lessons to their child’s interests and abilities for a more engaging learning experience.
+Homeschool allows parents to tailor lessons to their child’s interests and abilities for a more engaging learning experience.

 The anxious child can be monitored more closely and behaviours can be recognised earlier and addressed promptly.